PG&E Announces $13.5 Billion Settlement Of Claims Linked To California Wildfires

 "We want to help our customers, our neighbors and our friends in those impacted areas recover and rebuild after these tragic wildfires," said PG&E Corp.
 CEO and President Bill Johnson in a statement released late Friday.

-The settlement fund, if accepted by a bankruptcy judge, will go to victims who lost love ones and/or property, as well as government agencies and attorneys who have pressed the claims.
+The settlement fund, if accepted by a bankruptcy judge, will go to victims who lost loved ones and/or property, as well as government agencies and attorneys who have pressed the claims.

 PG&E declared bankruptcy in January, saying it faced potential liabilities of $30 billion.
 The company hopes that the settlement will improve its prospects for emerging from bankruptcy before a court-imposed deadline in June.